How to save power by adding a PIR motion sensor to your Raspberry Pi digital picture frame 2

 I read that if you get it backwards you won’t damage the PIR sensor but it won’t work, but I can’t vouch for this!:

-There are two potentiometers on the sensor circuit board which control the time delay and the sensitivity.
+Two potentiometers on the sensor circuit board control the time delay and the sensitivity.
 Check on your data sheet which one is which.

 In our case, the time delay will be controlled with our script but you may adjust the sensitivity settings according to your needs.